JoanUnachukwu/Olympics-Dataset-Analysis/README.md

 3. How many gold medals have been won in 120 years?
 What country has gotten the most medals?
 4. At what age bracket do athletes perform optimally/win more medals?
 5. How many nations participated through 120 years?
-6. With the advent of advocating for the gender inclusion, what is the percentage of females to male Olympic participants by 2016?
+6. With the advent of advocating for gender inclusion, what is the percentage of females to male Olympic participants by 2016?

 ## Skills/ Concepts Demostrated: